maxsuelfalmeida/Pac-Man/README.md

 # Pac-Man
-This is a java implementation of the game Pac-Man made for the college subject "Object-Oriented Programming - SCC0604" at São Carlos School of Engineering - EESC-USP
+This is a java implementation of the game Pac-Man made for the college subject "Object-Oriented Programming - SCC0604" at São Carlos School of Engineering - EESC-USP.

+# How To Run